 Gabi Gomez found a home away from home at Viterbo, and as a Voyager campus tour guide, she enthusiastically shares her knowledge, experiences, and love for the university with many prospective students and their families.

-Although graduation is still several weeks away, senior biochemistry major Gomez has already secured a great job in the health care insurance industry near her hometown of St. Paul.
+Although graduation is still several weeks away, senior biology major with a business administration minor, Gomez has already secured a great job in the health care insurance industry near her hometown of St. Paul.
 Gomez also minored in business during her Viterbo career.

 Gomez recalls the first time she heard of Viterbo University.
 She said, “I was at a volleyball combine when the Viterbo volleyball coach noticed me and convinced me to come to La Crosse for a tour of the Viterbo campus.”

 “It was meant to be,” said Gomez.
 “Viterbo and La Crosse are a very welcoming community.
 Viterbo has been like a home away from home for me.”

 She emphasizes Viterbo’s top tier academics.
 “The small class sizes are an advantage.
 And the professors and faculty truly care and work hard to get their students to the next level.
 You’re not just another student or a number at Viterbo.”